davidbroska/Computational-Political-Science/README.md

 **Descriptive statistics for text analysis**

-This session introduces methods for describing text by statistical measures used to describe and compare documents.
-We will also cover common techniques for preparing textual data for quantitative analysis.
+This session introduces methods for characterizing and comparing texts by statistical measures.
+We will also cover common techniques for preparing textual data for quantitative analyses.
 This will be followed by a coding session in which participants have the opportunity to apply the methods presented before.

 Please download and install base [R](https://cran.microsoft.com/) and [RStudio](https://rstudio.com/products/rstudio/download/) Desktop before this session.
 This [tutorial](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) provides instructions on installing the software.